One Injection Restored Mobility For Nearly Two Years.

 Welcome to Kush™ Systems.
 Read on to discover how our technology is different and can positively impact your veterinary practice and patients' lives.

-Our Leading product is the Kush™ System, which is an injectable veterinary device, used in the treatment of osteoarthritis in equine and canine and is designed to prevent the occurrence and re-occurrence of joint pain from loss of cartilage or tissue-bone mechanical malfunction caused by joint dysfunction, not associated with infection, (e.g. lameness, osteoarthritis).
+Our Leading product is the Kush™ System, which is an injectable veterinary device used in the treatment of osteoarthritis in equine and canine.
+It is designed to prevent the occurrence and re-occurrence of joint pain from loss of cartilage or tissue-bone mechanical malfunction caused by joint dysfunction, not associated with infection (e.g. lameness, osteoarthritis).

-Kush™ System will augment synovial membrane function, without pharmacologic, chemical, or metabolic action.
-Our patented device particles act like micro-sized sponges, (75-100 microns in diameter) to fill up the joints synovium and lubricate the articulating surfaces, thereby making them slippery, (lubricious).
-The fluid's inherent physical characteristics combine with the particles durable structure to provide a soft springy cushion when force is applied to them, mimicking and augmenting the effects of a healthy synovium and healthy natural cartilage.
+The Kush™ System will augment synovial membrane function without pharmacologic, chemical, or metabolic action.
+Our patented device particles act like micro-sized sponges (75-100 microns in diameter) to fill up the joints synovium and lubricate the articulating surfaces, thereby making them slippery (lubricious).
+The fluid's inherent physical characteristics combine with the particles' durable structure to provide a soft springy cushion when force is applied to them, mimicking and augmenting the effects of a healthy synovium and healthy natural cartilage.

 “Bella is enjoying the heck out of her new knee.
 Increased mobility overall.
 No more hesitance with going up stairs.
 Increased distance and time on walks.
 Can climb into minivan with minimal or no assistance.
 Overall, she looks like she did a year ago before her illness and surgery.”